- Applying to study

 Exams and results

-- The Autumn/1H 2015 centrally run exam timetable is currently available.
+- The Autumn/1H 2016 centrally run exam timetable is currently available.
 Check your timetable now in PlatformWeb.
-You will need to check the exam location in your exam timetable carefully as your exam is not always held on your campus of study.
+You will need to check the exam location in your exam timetable carefully as your exam is not always held on your campus of study

-- Your mobile phone and all other electronic devices must be turned off in all exams including, vibrations, message alerts and alarms that may be triggered when the phone is off.
-The mobile phone or device must be removed from your bag before you enter an exam room and it must be placed face up on your desk, visible to the exam supervisor at all times.
-The use of mobile phones or electronic devices during exams is a serious breach of exam rules and will be reported as a case of misconduct.
-You may be fined $150 if your mobile phone or electronic device is found to be on.
-This rule applies to School run supplementary and intra-session exams as well as formal end of session exams.
+- Your mobile phone and all other electronic devices must be switched off in all exams.
+You may be fined $150 if your mobile phone is found to be on.
+This rule applies to School run supplementary and intra-session exams as well as formal end of year exams

-- Parking at exams: parking on Parramatta South Campus is limited.
-Additional parking is available at Parramatta North.
-Works at some campuses including Penrith may impact on the availability of parking spaces.
+- Parking at exams: Parking on Parramatta campus (South) is limited.
+Additional parking is available at Parramatta campus (North).
+Works at some campuses may impact on the availability of parking spaces.
 Please make sure you leave enough time before your exam to allow for parking and getting to your exam

 Exam session times

 Exams usually start at 8.30am, 1.45pm and 5.30pm on weekdays and 8.30am and 1.45pm on Saturdays.
 Check your exam timetable carefully as some exams may be scheduled at a different time.
 Finishing times depend on the length of the exam.
 There are some mixed duration exams but exam supervisors will ensure that students are not disrupted if this occurs.
 Some exams may also be scheduled on campuses where the unit is not studied, so make sure you check your personalised exam timetable to know where your exams are scheduled.

 Verbal exam timetable advice will not be disclosed over the phone or at Student Central (except for external students).